Layers of the Atmosphere, Weather and More

 Quite some time back, we did a unit on the Layers of the Atmosphere.
-You’ll find the packet I made for the kids at this post:
+More recently we covered this material again.
+It has been updated and is now more than 50+ pages).

 Eric Sloane’s Weather Book (affiliate link)- This book was highly recommended to us by some other homeschoolers we know.
 It’s really well written.
 It has some fascinating information and is really good for upper elementary and middle school.
 It touches on topics such as air (what it is comprised of), air has weight, isobars, fronts and masses, warm and cold fronts and more!